klinquist/tf-aws-s3-cf-template/README.md

    * Creates a Route53 record for the domain name (adding www. as a CNAME)
    * Creates an IAM user & policy for a GitHub action.
 Warning: Check the permissions, they are too liberal right now :).
    * (optional) Creates Route53 MX records and TXT validation record for Google Workspace
-3. `./set-up-repo.sh`: A shell script that:
+3. GitHub repository setup, run automatically by `./setup.sh`, that:
    * Creates a new private GitHub repo (called domainname.com) in your GitHub account
    * Commits all files in the current directory to the repo
    * Adds AWS credentials to your GitHub repo secrets so you can use the GitHub action to deploy your website to the S3 bucket